 Behavioral services may be accessed in a variety of ways.
 Behavioral services can be paid for with funds available through insurance, grants, federal and state agencies, and through private means.
-In addition, behavioral services can be provided by school, Early Childhood Intervention services, and local Service and MHMR centers.
+In addition, behavioral services can be provided by school, Early Childhood Intervention services, local services, and MHMR centers.

 If your child is eligible, then you and the specialists will develop an Individualized Family Service Plan (IFSP).
 That plan will determine what services your child needs and how often they are needed.
 In most states, these services are free.
 However, in some states, the services are provided on a sliding scale.
 Further information about Early Intervention can be found at NICHY.org (http://www.parentcenterhub.org/) and at NECTAC (http://www.nectac.org/default.asp)